stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 ```

-Similar to running the assembly example we can run this as follows.
+Similar to running the assembly example we can run this with `fusesoc` as follows.

 ```
 fusesoc run --target marocchino_tb --tool icarus ::mor1kx-generic:1.1 \